About EGSH

 Inheritance and Court Proceedings

 Probate processes, inheritance settlements, and court submissions involving Dubai real estate require a DLD-registered valuation certificate to establish the property's legally recognised value.
 Courts in Dubai do not accept informal valuations, agent estimates, or reports from non-accredited firms.
 Only a certificate issued or registered through the DLD is admissible for judicial purposes.
+The Taqeemi certificate establishes the objective market value used to calculate each party's entitlement when multiple heirs inherit a single property and must agree on a fair division or buyout price.

 Taxation and Financial Reporting